 Jaime Lerner is the inventor of Urban Acupuncture, a startling new approach to city planning that allows people to define the space they live in.
 By Jeremy Torr.

 Curitiba, Brazil.
 29 January 2012.
-Jaime Lerner is well-known among transport greenies for his innovative bus rapid transit (BRT) in Curitiba, Paraná, Brazil.
+Jaime Lerner is well-known among transport greenies for his innovative bus Jaime Lerner - the new Urban Acupuncturist who believes that people come first in any urban planrapid transit (BRT) in Curitiba, Paraná, Brazil.
 Home to 2 million people, Curitiba had all the usual transport and pollution problems until Lerner was elected as mayor and introduced a new, broad-based development philosophy.

 “A city is like a family portrait.
 You may not like the nose of your uncle but you don’t tear up the whole family photo,” he explains.
 “In the same way, we just need to make those uglier parts of our cities more attractive.
 We can’t tear them apart.”